meilisearch/documentation/reference/features/configuration.md

 **Environment variable**: `MEILI_SCHEDULE_SNAPSHOT`
 **CLI option**: `--schedule-snapshot`

-Activates scheduled snapshots.
-Disabled by default, should be set to `true` to activate it.
+To activate scheduled snapshots, set this value to `true`.
+Disabled by default.

 [Read more about snapshots](/reference/features/snapshots.md).